microsoft/DirectX-Specs/d3d/D3D12R9G9B9E5Format.md

 ### Checking Against Older Drivers
 In the case of a newer runtime running on older drivers, the runtime will first determine the driver's DDI version.
-If the driver's DDI is below *to be determined*, the runtime will report not support instead of querying the driver.
+If the driver's DDI is below **107**, the runtime will report not support instead of querying the driver.

 ## DDI Changes
 ### CheckFormatSupport